Thursday, July 28, 2022

 Overall: MEH

 For the inevitable second entry in the Poltergeist series, Poltergeist II: The Other Side goes through most of the same motions as the first film, which is to say that it does not improve on much yet because of that, fans will have little to complain about.
 Steven Spielberg and Tobe Hooper dropped out with director Brian Gibson stepping in, yet screenwriters Michael Grais and Mark Victor returned and concocted a textbook "If it ain't broke..." story that is once again an excuse to bang out a series of creative yet random special effects sequences.
-The concept of Native American spiritualism, hereditary psychic gifts, and an evil ninetieth century preacher representing the malevolent force at play are all introduced to deepen the mythos and they work well enough in a melodramatic sense.
-Plus Rev. Kane is rather cartoonishly creepy, which is a good thing in that nothing else that transpires is at all frightening, in keeping with the franchise's family oriented vein of horror spectacle.
-There is a bit more humor for this round as well, yet the finale is pretty damn sugar-coated and silly, even with sinister elements like H.G.
+The concept of Native American spiritualism, hereditary psychic gifts, and an evil ninetieth century preacher representing the malevolent force at play are all introduced to deepen the mythos, and they work well enough in a melodramatic sense.
+Plus Rev. Kane is cartoonishly creepy enough to get the job done, which is a good thing in that nothing else that transpires is at all frightening, in keeping with the franchise's family oriented vein of horror spectacle.
+There is a bit more humor for this round as well, yet the finale is sugar-coated and silly, even with sinister elements like H.G.
 Giger's creature design and composer Jerry Goldsmith virtually recycling his score from The Omen.

 POLTERGEIST III